squibbium-235/SIDE/readme.md

 ## Requirements

-- Windows 10 and up (only compiles on windows for now)
+- Windows 10 and up or some vaguely modern linux kernel
-- MS WebView2 Runtime
+- MS WebView2 Runtime (Windows) WebKitGTK2 (Linux)
-- Whatever windows requires

 ### Runtime (Windows)
 - Microsoft WebView2 Runtime is required by Dioxus Desktop on Windows.
 If your computer has the chromium version of edge, it has this.